Tikings/tkonfig.nvim/README.md

 - treesitter : colored code
 - undotree : To be able to visualize undohistory
 - Web_dev_icons : Intregration of icons for the different plugins
+- obsidian.nvim : for obsidian integration
+- markview : Live formatting of markdown text while editing it